twalker7/mindfulnest-wellness-app/README.md

 ## Description

- A web application designed to emerse the user in positive thought processes via audio tracks.
-These tracks contain an array of affirmations that will ultimately encourage thoughts of similar nature within the mind of the user.
+ A web application purposed to provide users with emersive soundtracks containing affirmations and mantras conducive to positive, constructive, and productive thought patterns.
+Each track is categorized and tailored to a specific theme, allowing the user to control th

  ### Snapshot